gd32/covid_sn_app/README.md

 The remaining 3 tabs (new cases, dynamics, and network ties) are animated versions of the figures we presented in our article.

 The app is best viewed on a laptop or desktop at 1920 x 1080 resolution.
+You can find the app [here.]( https://gdewey.shinyapps.io/covid_sn/)

 ## Version History